GabrielMarghoti/RecurrencePatternsCorrelation/README.md

 # Recurrence Patterns Correlation (RPC)

-**Recurrence Patterns Correlation (RPC)** is a novel analysis method for uncovering underlying structures within Recurrence Plots (RPs).
-This repository introduces a new measure for analyzing recurrence patterns by applying **Moran's I**, a spatial autocorrelation metric, to binary 2D grid plots derived from time series data.
+**Recurrence Pattern Correlation (RPC)** is a novel method designed to bridge the gap between qualitative Recurrence Plot (RP) inspection and traditional quantitative measures.
+While Recurrence Quantification Analysis (RQA) typically relies on global metrics like line-based statistics, RPC introduces a spatial-statistics-inspired approach that captures localized and system-specific structures in RPs.

 ## Overview

-Recurrence Plots (RPs) are a powerful tool for visualizing and analyzing the dynamics of time series.
-The RPC method enhances the interpretability of these plots by quantifying spatial correlation within the RP structure.
+Recurrence Plots (RPs) are powerful tools for visualizing the dynamics of time series.
+However, conventional RQA may overlook localized or scale-dependent features.
+RPC addresses this by measuring the correlation of an RP to patterns of arbitrary shape and scale using a spatial autocorrelation metric derived from **Moran's I**.

-By leveraging **Moran's I**, this approach provides a quantitative measure of the spatial dependencies present in recurrence patterns—offering deeper insight into the temporal structure and complexity of the original time series.
+This approach enables the detection and quantification of long-range, structured correlations in RPs—revealing hidden dynamics such as the unstable manifolds of periodic orbits.
+Applications include visualizing bifurcations in the Logistic map, characterizing the mixed phase space in the Standard map, and tracking unstable periodic orbits in the Lorenz '63 system.

 ## Key Features

-* ✅ Applies **Moran’s I** to binary recurrence plots
+* ✅ Introduces a novel pattern-based quantifier inspired by **Moran’s I**
-* 📊 Quantifies spatial correlation in 2D time series representations
+* 📊 Captures localized and long-range spatial correlations in binary recurrence plots
-* 🔍 Enhances analysis of dynamic systems through use defined structural insights
+* 🔍 Detects system-specific structures across arbitrary shapes, scales, and time lags

 ## Use Cases

-* Time series structure analysis
-* Nonlinear dynamical system exploration
+* Visualizing unstable manifolds in nonlinear dynamical systems
+* Dissecting phase space complexity in mixed or chaotic regimes
-* Complexity and periodicity detection in data
+* Tracking periodic orbits and structure formation in RPs
+* Augmenting traditional RQA with more flexible, pattern-sensitive analysis